 Are you excited to try out the Vietnamese food suggestions we listed in this post?
 Well, trust us when we say that you will surely fall in love with the exquisite cuisine of Vietnam.
 As the saying goes, the best way to man's heart is through his stomach, right?

 As we reach this part of the post, we hope that you were able to learn all the words and correct translations for the common food items and condiments in the Vietnamese language.
-If we were not able to include other food-related words, feel free to send it in the comment section down below, and we will get back to you in an instant.
+If we were not able to include other food-related words, feel free to send them in the comment section down below, and we will get back to you in an instant.
 In the case that you enjoyed this post and figured that you would love to learn more about the cuisine of other countries, feel free to check out these previous posts like Filipino foods, budget-friendly and highly popular Thai food selections, and Chinese cuisine you surely do not want to miss out on.